EternityForest/icemedia/README.md

 Return an Airwire object.
 This is a declaration that you want to connect two clients or ports and keep them connected.
 If you try to connect a client to a single port, all outputs get mixed down.
 Likewise a port to a client duplicates to all inputs.

-They start in the dis_connected state.
+They start in the disconnected state.

 ### icemedia.jack.Airwire.connect()